BradWBeer/clinch/README.md

 Clinch is a simple, yet powerful 3d game engine for Lisp.

-Clinch is a usable but still under development.
-It will become a stable and fast workhorse tool for developing games, visualizations and productivity software.
+Clinch core is nearing a stable release with 0.8.
+Is a stable and fast workhorse tool for developing games, visualizations and productivity software.
 I have plans for a graphical shell which incorporates the strengths of Lisp, 3D, shaders, 2d vector graphics, richtext support, 3d physics and much more.
+Currently, using it with the REPL is similar to unix editors like ed and sed.

 ### Features